 - Since 1953, more than 16,600 heavy-duty machines have been supplied to 109 countries

 An enhanced rail grinding method

 When in use, all rails are subject to constant wear.
 Surface changes such as corrugations and waves occur in different settings: in curves, while braking, and during the acceleration process.
 In urban environments, such changes cause noise and vibrations.
-The ATMO combines conventional whetstone grinding with oscillating grinding: the machine employs two grinding saddles, each featuring two grinding stones per rail head.
+The ATMO combines conventional sliding grinding with oscillating grinding: the machine employs two grinding saddles, each featuring two grinding stones per rail head.
 A hydraulic mechanism moves the grinding saddles horizontally, in the longitudinal direction of the rails, with variable frequency.
 By constantly moving back and forth while travelling slowly, at speeds of up to 8 km/h, precisely fine-tuned grinding is achieved in a single pass.
 Oscillating grinding is recommended especially for areas prone to developing rail defects.
 Examples include stations or stops where waves form or other "hotspots" where corrugations occur.
 The standard-gauge ATMO prototype employs a water-cooled, sound-insulated 100 kW diesel engine with exhaust after-treatment.
 The engine provides the required oil pressure.